 The Blanco was the stiffest and most aggressive shoe in the popular, almost legendary, Anasazi line.

-Summary: The Blancos are one of the best shoes in the game for taking on your technical trad and sport projects on limestone, slate and virtullhy any other type of rock you can think of.
+The Blancos are one of the best shoes in the game for taking on your technical trad and sport projects on limestone, slate, and virtually any other type of rock you can think of.

 All the Anasazi heels use a tensioned rand, and the Blanco has the most tension of any Anasazi.
 It is this that makes the Blanco a performance shoe without needing to be downturned.
 Yes, it can sometimes feel like a battle to get these shoes on, but once your heel is in, it sits surprisingly comfortably in the heel cup.
 The rand pushes forward on the top of the heel forcing your weight into the toe box and making the shoe perform as well as it does on small holds.

 The rand is so good the shoes put up a surprisingly good performance even before they’re laced up.
 I’m a massive fan of the tensioned rand, but I know plenty of people who aren’t.
 It’s an acquired taste, so definitely worth trying these shoes on before buying, or finding out if tensioned rands suit you with something with a little less tension first such as the Anasazi pink.
 Once the heel is held in its cup there’s very little movement when using occasional heel hooks around aretes or tufas, but it can be a little uncomfortable for more prolonged heel hooking.

 The rubber of the outsole is Five Ten’s Stealth C4™.
 It’s considered 5.10’s most versatile rubber offering “unbeatable grip” which they use on a lot of their climbing and approach shoes.
 Soft and sticky, with plenty of friction yet durable enough to last several seasons of moderate use and still keep the Blanco’s all-important edge.
 Stealth C4™ works well on pretty much all rock types and textured climbing walls.